celestiaorg/CIPs/cips/README.md

 Read [CIP-1](./cip-1.md) for information on the CIP process.

-See the [WGs directory](./wgs/index.html) for Working Groups within the CIP process.

 ## Meetings

 | №  |       Date        |                          Agenda                          |                                   Notes                                   |                            Recording                            |